Namibia national cricket team

-The Namibia men's national cricket team (nicknamed the Eagles) represents Namibia in international cricket.
+The Namibia men's national cricket team represents Namibia in international cricket.
 It is administered by Cricket Namibia, the governing body of cricket in Namibia, which has been an associate member of the International Cricket Council since 1992.

 A team representing South West Africa played in South African domestic competitions prior to Namibia's independence in 1990.
 After joining the ICC, the country soon became one of the leading ICC associate members in Africa.
 Namibia finished second at the 2001 ICC Trophy, thereby qualifying for the 2003 Cricket World Cup in South Africa.
 The team made its One Day International (ODI) debut at the tournament but failed to win a match.
 Beginning in 2004, Namibia participated in every edition of the ICC Intercontinental Cup, finishing runners-up in 2007–08.
 It also featured at the highest levels of the World Cricket League (WCL), twice participating in the WCL Championship, and finished third at the 2012 ICC World Twenty20 Qualifier.

 Namibia were runners-up at the 2019 WCL Division Two tournament to secure the ODI status and qualify for the 2019–2023 ICC Cricket World Cup League 2.
 The team finished fourth at the 2019 ICC Men's T20 World Cup Qualifier to qualify for the 2021 ICC Men's T20 World Cup.
 It subsequently recorded its first World Cup victories, defeating the Netherlands and Ireland in the first round of the tournament to progress to the Super 12 stage.